markfier/portfolio/README.md

 ## IMDB

 This was an independent project focused on demonstrating basic data analysis using Python and Jupyter Notebook.
-I reviewed data from the top 1000 movies on IMDB refer to imdb_project to go over my code and anlysis.
+I reviewed data from the top 1000 movies on IMDB.
+Refer to imdb_project to go over my code and anlysis.

 ## SQL